-The city does not have a dedicated sewerage system and most sanitation systems available in the town are classified as onsite systems (97.0%).
-The main types of toilet facilities are septic tanks connected to a soak pit, to an open drain, to a water body, to open ground and to 'don't know where', lined tanks and lined pits, with no outlet or overflow.
+The city does not have a dedicated sewerage system and most sanitation systems available in the town are classified as onsite systems (93.1%).
+The main types of toilet facilities are septic tanks connected to a soak pit, to an open drain, to a water body, or to open ground, lined tanks or lined pits, with no outlet or overflow.